MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

 1. On the **Review your settings and finish** page, select **Create label**.

-1. The label will be created and when complete a message will display: **Your label was created**
+1. The label will be created and when complete a message will display: **Your sensitivity label was created**

 1. Select **Dont create a policy yet** and then select **Done**.